alexarmerov/SARS-CoV-2/README.md

 - samples: is this directory specified the Ids of samples in the samples.txt file
 - data: fastq files input

-It's also necessary a configuration file (config.yaml) withe the following parameters:
+It's also necessary a configuration file (config.yaml) with the the following parameters:

 - start_position: first genomic position of the gene
 - end_position: last genomic position of the gene